Sekunev/Task-Tracker/README.md

 ### Used in this project

-👉 I mastered ReactJS (useffect, axios, State, Props, react-icon), HTML, CSS, SCSS, Bootstrap and Javascript features in this project.
+👉 I mastered ReactJS (useffect, axios, State, Props, react-icon), HTML, CSS, Bootstrap and Javascript features in this project.
 You can see the visual representation of the website above.